thinkshout/feeding-texas/learn/food-insecurity.md

 title: What is Food Insecurity?
 subhead: Every Texas community is touched by the struggle to afford enough food.
 summary: |
   The problem of hunger isn't simple, but it is solvable.
-Food insecurity is a useful way to define where and how our neighbors struggle to afford food.

-  Learn how this metric helps us target our resources and evaluate progress, so that more families can access the nutrition they need to succeed and move forward.
+Food insecurity is a useful way to measure when and where Texans struggle to eat.
+Learn how this metric helps us target resources and evaluate progress, so that more families can get the nutrition they need to succeed and move forward.
 featured_resource: How do low-income texans get help feeding their children?
 primary_cta:
   button_text: Learn About Hunger In Texas